 Next Generation Sequencing (NGS): a beginner’s guide

 This blog post aims to provide a comprehensive overview of essential concepts for a better comprehension of next generation sequencing (NGS).
 It delves into the historical context of DNA discovery, explores various sequencing methodologies, highlights prevalent applications of NGS, and outlines fundamental procedural steps.
-These steps encompass sample collection, library preparation, cluster generation, sequencing, and the crucial phase of data analysis.
-By the end of this article, readers will have a solid foundation in the fundamentals of NGS, equipping them with valuable insights into its scientific and technological compexicity.
+These steps encompass sample collection, library preparation, cluster generation, sequencing, and the crucial data analysis phase.
+By the end of this article, readers will have a solid foundation in the fundamentals of NGS, equipping them with valuable insights into its scientific and technological complexity.

 The discovery of DNA

-DNA was first identified in 1869 by the Swiss physiological chemist, Friedrich Miescher.
+DNA was first identified in 1869 by the Swiss physiological chemist Friedrich Miescher.
 He called it “nuclein”.
-Unfortunately for him, the first 50 years after his discovery, no one was interested.
-The Russion biochemist Phoebus Levene was the first who identified the way RNA and DNA molecules are put together in 1919.
+Unfortunately for him, no one was interested in the first 50 years after his discovery.
+The Russian biochemist Phoebus Levene was the first to identify how RNA and DNA molecules were put together in 1919.
 Later, Erwin Chargaff expanded on Levene’s work and described that the amount of adenine (A) was usually similar to the amount of thymine (T) and that the amount of guanine (G) was nearly equal to the amount of cytosine (C) in all studied organisms.
-This idea that G=C and A=T in combination with X-ray chrystallography work done by Rosalind Franklin and Maurice Wilkins, contributed to Watson and Crick’s proposal in 1953 that DNA consists of a double helix.
+This idea that G=C and A=T, combined with X-ray crystallography work done by Rosalind Franklin and Maurice Wilkins, contributed to Watson and Crick’s 1953 proposal that DNA consists of a double helix.

 Sanger Sequencing was developed by Frederick Sanger in 1977.
 It was the first method of DNA sequencing and is based on the random incorporation of chain-terminating nucleotides during in vitro replication.
-At first, it was a very labour intense technique, before it was commercialized in 1986.
+At first, it was a very labour-intensive technique before it was commercialised in 1986.
 Currently, Sanger Sequencing is still frequently sued for small-scale projects.

-A few years later, the newest sequencing technology appeared, single molecule sequencing, also described as third generation sequencing.
-The most popular one is the Oxford Nanopore’s technology.
-The DNA or RNA molecule passes through a nanoscale pore structure and the machine measures changes in electrical field surrounding the pore.
+A few years later, the newest sequencing technology appeared: single-molecule sequencing, also known as third-generation sequencing.
+The most popular one is Oxford Nanopore’s technology.
+The DNA or RNA molecule passes through a nanoscale pore structure, and the machine measures changes in the electrical field surrounding the pore.

-And more recently, a fourth generation sequencing has been described, that can be used to read the nucleic acid composition directly in fixed cells and issues.
+More recently, fourth-generation sequencing has been described that can be used to read the nucleic acid composition directly in fixed cells and issues.

 Popular applications for NGS

-Now, NGS has become an invaluable tool both for scientific research and clinical diagnosis.
+NGS has become an invaluable tool for scientific research and clinical diagnosis.
 Examples are:

 - Rapidly sequence whole genomes